AIM-9 Sidewinder: Sidewinder descendants

-Anti-tank variant
+Anti-tank variants

 Naval Air Weapons Station China Lake experimented with Sidewinders in the air-to-ground mode including use as an anti-tank weapon.

 Starting from 2008, the AIM-9X demonstrated its ability as a successful light air-to-ground missile.

-In 2016 Diehl closed a deal with the Federal Office of Bundeswehr Equipment, Information Technology and In-Service Support to develop a laser guided Air-To-Ground variant of the Sidewinder missile based on the AIM-9L variant.
-In testing with the Swedish Defence Materiel Administration a Saab Gripen could hit one stationary and two moving targets.
+In 2016, Diehl closed a deal with the Federal Office of Bundeswehr Equipment, Information Technology and In-Service Support to develop a laser guided Air-To-Ground variant of the Sidewinder missile based on the AIM-9L variant.
+In testing with the Swedish Defence Materiel Administration a Saab JAS 39 Gripen could hit one stationary and two moving targets.

 On 28 February 2018, the Iranian Islamic Revolutionary Guard Corps unveiled an anti-tank derivative of the Sidewinder missile named "Azarakhsh" intended for use by Bell AH-1J SeaCobra attack helicopters.

 Later developments

-Larger rocket motor
+High Altitude Project (HAP)

-Under the High Altitude Project, engineers at China Lake mated a Sidewinder warhead and seeker to a Sparrow rocket motor to experiment with usefulness of a larger motor.
+Under the High Altitude Project, engineers at China Lake mated a Sidewinder warhead and seeker to a Sparrow rocket motor to experiment with usefulness of a larger motor, giving it a longer range.
+This was intended to provide the F-4 Phantom II the capability to intercept the Mikoyan MiG-25; eight prototype missiles were built.